 This program, initiated in 1990, cost shares with units of government in the establishment and improvement of recreation areas in the District.
 This on-going program will continue into the future.
-A new cost share project along the West Papio Creek is in process, the Pollinator Park is being designed on land donated to the City of Omaha Parks Department and is expected to be constructed in multiple phases over the next several years.
+Funding has facilitated many local recreation projects in jurisdictions across the District, with nine new projects submitted, approved, and included in the FY 2018 budget.